How many of these jewellery mistakes do you think you make? We outline here some of the most common and give you solutions on how to fix them.

 3. Not being able to see the pieces you own

-You keep your jewellery stashed away in some of kind Ikea storage solution or nice shiny box on your dressing table right?
+You keep your jewellery stashed away in a cupboard or jewellery box you never look at?
 The problem with this is that you’ll never see the pieces you own.
 And that handy saying ‘out of sight out of mind’ really holds true here.

 The likelihood is that you neglect to wear that lovely pair of earrings you bought online or the bracelet your best friend bought you, simply because they are stored away and you forget about them.

 Opt instead for a jewellery tree or hanger of some kind, or at least a box or tray that has compartments where you can easily see individual items.
 Remember to glance over them when you get dressed and match interesting pieces to your outfit of the day.

 We have a whole article on how to style statement jewellery.
 But as we’re talking mistakes here…

 It can be helpful to consider the phrase ‘statement outfit or statement jewellery’ when getting ready, particularly for important events and nights out.
 In other words, are you wearing a statement outfit that is the focal point of your look, or are you wearing a pared back outfit and styling it up with accessories?
 A sequined dress with a bib necklace, chandelier earrings and bracelet stack could leave you bit blinded.

 So have a think about which aspect of your outfit you would like as the centre piece and add in jewellery appropriately.
 Not a Mr T impersonator in sight….